-There are hardware configurations detailed below starting from a single dedicated GPU for image processing up to a eight GPU system suitable for demanding 8K and 4K stereoscopic grading sessions.
-While performance varies greatly, most modern Intel, AMD and NVIDIA GPUs that support OpenCL 1.2 or CUDA 3.0 compute capability will operate with DaVinci Resolve.
+There are hardware configurations detailed below starting from a single dedicated GPU for image processing up to a eight GPU system suitable for demanding 4K and stereoscopic grading sessions.
+Following the release of DaVinci Resolve 12 a much broader range of GPUs is supported.
+While performance varies greatly, most modern AMD, Intel and NVIDIA GPUs that support OpenCL 1.2 or CUDA 2.0 compute capability will operate with DaVinci Resolve.